Caring for the Land

 Some of our distilleries use peat to add character and aromas into their spirit.
 As well as the industry’s iconic peated Single Malts, distillers also regularly use peated whisky as a base for blended Scotch.

-The industry continues to use a very small amount of peat from a handful of sites in Scotland – less than 10,000 tonnes per year, and significantly less than other sectors including horticulture, and the installation process for windfarms.
-But, thanks to our industry’s high profile both at home and abroad, we want to use our position to show leadership on this important issue.
+The industry continues to use a very small amount of peat from a handful of sites in Scotland.
+But, thanks to our industry’s reach both at home and abroad, we want to use our position to show leadership on this important issue.

 We have already worked with NatureScot to help steer Scotland’s National Peatland Plan.
 Now, our industry’s own Commitment to Responsible Peat Use covers three priorities: